 Basically, compression garments providing improvement for your blood flow and circulation.
 Additionally, the will help reduce pain and swelling in the lower extremities.
 They can also help lower your risk of developing deep vein thrombosis (DVT) or other such serious medical condition.

-Compression stockings are snug fitting leggings or garments that provide a gently squeezing sensation.
+Compression socks are snug fitting leggings or garments that provide a gently squeezing sensation.
 Some compression stockings, called graduated stockings, provide more tightness at the ankle area, with the pressure loosening as they rise further up the leg.

-Choosing the Best Compression Stockings
+Choosing the Best Compression Socks

 You will find that compression socks, leggings, and sleeves come in different lengths.
 Most leg compression gear starts just below the leg; however, you can find thigh high stockings and even full leg tights.